brando90/snap-cluster-setup/README.md

 **TIP**: you might have to ssh into your node again outside of vscode for this to work if vscode is giving you permission issues or e-mail snap IT.

 ## Setup your .bashrc, redirect the $HOME (~) envi variable from afs to lfs and create a soft link for .bashrc (afs/.bashrc -> lfs/.bashrc)
-Rationale: [Snap has 3 file systems afs, lfs, dfs](https://ilwiki.stanford.edu/doku.php?id=hints:storefiles) (folders where your files, data and code could potentially be stored).
+Rationale: [SNAP has 3 file systems afs, lfs, dfs](https://ilwiki.stanford.edu/doku.php?id=hints:storefiles) (folders where your files, data and code could potentially be stored).
 We will only be using `afs` and `lfs`.
 `dsf` stands for distributed file system and it makes your files available with all nodes/servers/computers in the snap cluster but it's too slow to be usable (IT should have set `dfs` up properly but they did not and this is why this tutorial is long).
 So what we will do is put your code `afs` and create a soft link to it in `lfs`.